The three key measurements

 The lip allowance is the amount of liner that extends beyond the top of the pond wall — to fold over the coping or be hidden under the edging material.
 Our standard allowance is 300mm per side.
 This is included automatically in all our liner calculations.
 If you need more, note it when you request your quote.

-Circle: The internal diameter at the widest point.
-We calculate the liner size from this.
+Measure the internal diameter at the widest point.
+We calculate the liner size from this, plus depth and flange allowance.

-L-shape and stepped: Provide a sketch with all dimensions labelled.
-Or call us — we'll walk you through what we need.
+Measure each section separately — W1 and W2 for the two widths, L1 and L2 for the two lengths.
+Provide a sketch with all dimensions labelled, or call us and we'll walk you through what we need.

 Have your measurements ready?